-Abstract

-The vast majority of roots in English show uniform selectional properties across their various instantiations in verbs, nouns, or adjectives: $rely_V$ on, reliance_N on, reliant_A on.
-This paper reports a new discovery: there are hundreds of roots that display nonuniform selectional behavior.
-Their selectional class depends on whether the root is realized as a verb, a noun, or an adjective: pride_V oneself on, pride_N in, proud_A of.
+Abstract: The vast majority of roots in English show uniform selectional properties across their various instantiations in verbs, nouns, or adjectives: $rely_V$ on, $reliance_N$ on, $reliant_A$ on.
+This paper reports a new discovery: there are more than a hundred roots that display nonuniform selectional behavior.
+Their selectional class depends on whether the root is realized as a verb, a noun, or an adjective: $pride_V$ oneself on, $pride_N$ in, $proud_A$ of.
 I argue that this is best modeled if the categorizing node itself determines selection.

-Keywords: selection, lexical selection, roots, categorization1
+Keywords: selection, lexical selection, roots, categorization